ekylibre/ekylibre/.gitlab/issue_templates/bug.md

 ## Relevant logs and/or urls and/or screenshots

 (Paste any relevant logs - please use code blocks (```) to format console output, logs, and code, as it's very hard to read otherwise.)

 ## Possible fixes

 (If you can, link to the line of code that might be responsible for the problem)

-/label ~Bug ~'Shaping - A faire'
+/label ~Bug ~"Shaping - A faire"
 /cc me